Utility-Scale Solar Photovoltaics

 Total Addressable Market

-Two total addressable markets were developed for this sector solutions, supported on lower and higher climate emissions mitigation targets linked to different levels of electricity demand and renewable energy sources integration.
-For utility scale solar photovoltaics it is based on projected global electricity generation in terawatt-hours from 2020-2050, with current adoption estimated at 1.04 percent (274 terawatt-hours) of generation.
+Two total addressable markets were developed for this sector's solutions, supported on lower and higher climate emissions mitigation targets linked to different levels of electricity demand and renewable energy sources integration.
+For utility scale solar photovoltaics, it is based on projected global electricity generation in terawatt-hours from 2020 to 2050, with current adoption estimated at 1.04 percent (274 terawatt-hours) of generation.
 With no definitive estimation of the type of future solar PV adoption, it is assumed that distributed PV installations represent around 40 percent of the market, with utility-scale solar capturing the remaining 60 percent (US DOE, 2012; IEA, 2014; SEIA, 2014).

-Impacts of increased adoption of utility scale solar PV from 2020-2050 were generated based on two growth scenarios, which were assessed in comparison to a Reference Scenario where the solution’s market share was fixed at the current levels.
+Impacts of increased adoption of utility scale solar PV from 2020 to 2050 were generated based on two growth scenarios.
+These were assessed in comparison to a Reference Scenario, in which the solution’s market share was fixed at the current levels.

 - Scenario 1: This scenario is based on the evaluation of adoption trajectories of five ambitious adoption scenarios: IEA (2017) Energy Technology Perspectives 2DS and B2DS scenarios; IEA (2018) World Energy Outlook SDS; IRENA (2018) REmap Case scenario; and Grantham Institute and Carbon Tracker (2017) Strong PV Scenario, using a high growth trajectory.

-- Scenario 2: This scenario is are derived from three 100% RES scenarios of electricity generation by 2050, being Greenpeace (2015) Advanced Energy [R]evolution Scenario; Ram et al. (2019) scenario and Ecofys (2018) 1.5°C scenario.
+- Scenario 2: This scenario is are derived from three 100 percent RES scenarios of electricity generation by 2050: Greenpeace (2015) Advanced Energy [R]evolution Scenario; Ram et al. (2019) scenario; and Ecofys (2018) 1.5°C scenario.
 These scenarios represent very ambitious pathway towards a fully decarbonized energy system in 2050.

-Based on a meta-analysis of the data collected of these systems installation costs around the world, we assume total first cost of US$1,734 per kilowatt.
-A customized learning rate of 21.0 percent was developed, accounting for independent impact on PV modules and balance of systems; this has the effect of reducing the installation cost to US$490 per kilowatt in 2030 and to US$336 in 2050, compared to US$1,786 per kilowatt for the conventional technologies (i.e. coal, natural gas, and oil power plants).
-An average capacity factor of 21 percent is used for the solution, compared to 57 percent for conventional technologies.
-The fixed operation and maintenance costs considered for utility scale photovoltaics are US$15.94 per kilowatt compared to US$34.7 per kilowatt for the conventional technologies.
+Based on a meta-analysis of data collected for systems installation costs around the world, we assume total first cost of US$1734 per kilowatt.
+A customized learning rate of 21.0 percent was developed, accounting for independent impact on PV modules and balance of systems; this has the effect of reducing the installation cost to US$490 per kilowatt in 2030 and to US$336 in 2050, compared twith US$1786 per kilowatt for the conventional technologies (i.e. coal, natural gas, and oil power plants).
+An average capacity factor of 21 percent is used for the solution, compared with 57 percent for conventional technologies.
+The fixed operation and maintenance costs considered for utility scale photovoltaics are US$15.94 per kilowatt, compared with US$34.7 per kilowatt for the conventional technologies.

 Comparing the results from the two modeled scenarios to the Reference Scenario allows us to estimate the climate and financial impacts of increased adoption of utility-scale PV systems.
-The Scenario 1 projects 20.3 percent (i.e. over 9,300 terawatt-hours) of total electricity generation worldwide coming from utility-scale solar by 2050.
-In the Scenario 2, the market share reaches 25 percent associated with 17,742 terawatt-hours of electricity generated under a higher total addressable market.
+Scenario 1 projects 20.3 percent (i.e., over 9300 terawatt-hours) of total electricity generation worldwide coming from utility-scale solar by 2050.
+In Scenario 2, the market share reaches 25 percent associated with 17742 terawatt-hours of electricity generated under a higher total addressable market.

-The Scenario 1 results in the avoidance of 42.3 gigatons of carbon dioxide-equivalent greenhouse gas emissions between 2020-2050, with US$3,317 billion in savings from associated net first costs.
+The Scenario 1 results in the avoidance of 42.3 gigatons of carbon dioxide-equivalent greenhouse gas emissions between 2020 and 2050, with US$3317 billion in savings from associated net first costs.
 Nearly US$12 trillion of lifetime operating savings are projected, principally because utility-scale PV does not require any fuel inputs.
-The Scenario 2 is more ambitious in the growth of utility-scale PV technologies, with impacts on greenhouse gas emissions reductions over 2020-2050 of 119.1 gigatons of carbon dioxide-equivalent.
+Scenario 2 is more ambitious in the growth of utility-scale PV technologies, with impacts on greenhouse gas emissions reductions over 2020–2050 of 119.1 gigatons of carbon dioxide-equivalent.

 The accelerated installation of new utility-scale PV capacity will not be without challenges, however, as traditional electricity markets and grids are in many cases not primed for a high penetration of intermittent, renewable energy.
 There will be economic, policy, and social hurdles to overcome on the pathway set out in our scenarios, and some of these will require significant changes to the way we buy, sell, and even use electricity.
 But given the immense climate and financial impacts of global utility-scale PV adoption, it is imperative that we take on these challenges in order to realize the benefits.